 Those risks with a high probability of occurrence and/or a large impact on the project can be mitigated.

-A Risk Management process might consist of the following five steps:
+A Risk Management process might consist of these five steps:

 - Identify risks and represent each with a Risk element.

-- Identify which elements (e.g. Components, Use Cases, Features) are vulnerable to each risk.
-You might decide to create «trace» dependencies from these elements to the Risk elements.
+- Identify which elements (such as Components, Use Cases or Features) are vulnerable to each risk; you might decide to create «trace» dependencies from these elements to the Risk elements.

 - Assess the likelihood and magnitude of the risks.